A Functional Perspective on Knowledge Distillation in Neural Networks: Random Control Distillation (RCD) Comparison to Label Smoothing

 \section{Random Control Distillation (RCD) Comparison to Label Smoothing}

 One potential confound in understanding KD's effects is label smoothing: KD introduces soft targets, which may act as a form of regularisation independent of semantic knowledge transfer.
-To isolate this effect, we evaluate a baseline trained with classic label smoothing (LS), using the same loss structure but no teacher. \\ \\ We also rely on RCD, which retains soft targets but replaces the teacher's logits with uniform noise.
-RCD preserves any label-smoothing benefit while removing semantic content.
-Across all metrics, we find that LS and RCD match or exceed KD in accuracy, yet exhibit no increase in functional similarity with the teacher, particularly on incorrect predictions.
-This confirms that KD's asymmetric error transfer arises from the specific structure of the teacher's logits, not from softening per se.
+To isolate this effect, we evaluate a baseline trained with classic label smoothing (LS), using the same loss structure but no teacher. \\ \\ We also rely on RCD, which retains the distillation form but replaces the teacher distribution with a class-uniform target ($1/K$).
+RCD therefore preserves the label-smoothing effect while removing teacher-specific semantic content.
+Across all metrics, we find that LS and RCD match or exceed KD in accuracy, yet exhibit no increase in functional similarity with the teacher, particularly on incorrect predictions when accuracy using RCD is preserved.
+This supports the interpretation that KD's asymmetric error transfer is driven by the specific structure of the teacher logits, rather than softening per se.